 Tre016, Mers les Bains H.K.B.

-R612 Casemate for an Assault Gun.
+R612 Casemate for an assault gun.

 7.62cm F.K.
 (Field Kannon) 39 a standard horse drawn battery gun here used as an anti shipping or anti tank roll.
 They were very effective in Normandie at the time of the invasion when protected by their bunkers..